Lalola22/rnaseq_pipe/README.md

 * `Kallisto` for pseudo-alignment and quantifications
 * `tximport` to prep quantifications for DE testing
 * `DESeq2` for testing of differential expression

+* investigating incorportaton of additional qc to control for sample bias

  This pipeline has only been tested on RNA-seq data generated on the Illumina HiSeq platform.